mdjurfeldt/guile-mqtt/README.md

 * reconnect-exp-backoff: use exponential backoff between reconnect attempts.
 Set to #t to enable exponential backoff.
 * tcp-nodelay: Set to #t to disable Nagle’s algorithm on client sockets.
 This has the effect of reducing latency of individual messages at the potential cost of increasing the number of packets being sent.
 Defaults to #f, which means Nagle remains enabled.

+## disconnect
 ```
 (disconnect client)
 ```

 Disconnect from the broker.

+# Network loop

+## loop
 ```
 (loop client #:optional (timeout 1000))
 ```

 The main network loop for the client.
 This must be called frequently to keep communications between the client and broker working.
 This is carried out by loop-forever, which are the recommended ways of handling the network loop.
 It must not be called inside a callback.
 If incoming data is present it will then be processed.
 Outgoing commands, from e.g. publish, are normally sent immediately that their function is called, but this is not always possible. loop will also attempt to send any remaining outgoing messages, which also includes commands that are part of the flow for messages with QoS>0.

 timeout: Maximum number of milliseconds to wait for network activity in the select() call before timing out.
 Set to 0 for instant return.

+## loop-forever
 ```
 (loop-forever client #:optional (timeout 1000))
 ```

 This function call loop for you in an infinite blocking loop.
 It is useful for the case where you only want to run the MQTT client loop in your program.
 It handles reconnecting in case server connection is lost.
 If you call disconnect in a callback it will return.

 timeout: Maximum number of milliseconds to wait for network activity in the select() call before timing out.
 Set to 0 for instant return.

+# Publishing amd subscribing

+## publish
 ```
 (publish client topic payload #:key (qos 0) retain)
 ```

 Publish a message on a given topic.

-    topic: null terminated string of the topic to publish to.
+* topic: null terminated string of the topic to publish to.
-    payload: blob or string of data to send.
+* payload: blob or string of data to send.
-    qos: integer value 0, 1 or 2 indicating the Quality of Service to be used for the message.
+* qos: integer value 0, 1 or 2 indicating the Quality of Service to be used for the message.
-    retain: set to #t to make the message retained.
+* retain: set to #t to make the message retained.

 returns:

-    mid: message id of sent message.
+* mid: message id of sent message.
 Note that although the MQTT protocol doesn’t use message ids for messages with QoS=0, libmosquitto assigns them message ids so they can be tracked with this parameter.

+## subscribe
 ```
 (subscribe client sub #:key (qos 0))
 ```

 Subscribe to a topic.

-    sub: the subscription pattern.
+* sub: the subscription pattern.
-    qos: the requested Quality of Service for this subscription.
+* qos: the requested Quality of Service for this subscription.

 ```
 (unsubscribe client sub)